pudly/schmopera-hugo/content/articles/phillip-addis-emily-hamper-the-pilgrim-soul.md

 ---
-title: "Phillip Addis & Emily Hamper: The Pilgrim Soul"
+title: "Phillip Addis &amp; Emily Hamper: The Pilgrim Soul"
 ---

 ## What can you tell us about the Canadian works on this concert?